 This weekend Fr.
 Jim will be addressing the Diocesan support appeal.

 Fr.
-Jim expect to be putting the 8 a.m. mass back in place very soon – date yet to be determined.
+Jim expects to be putting the 8 a.m. mass back in place very soon – date yet to be determined.

 New / Other Business

 Parish Council elections: continue to be thinking about folks we can ask to be on PC.
-Please submit names to Don & Larry.
+Please submit names to Don.
 Those names will be given to Fr.
-Jim who will then send a letter from him, to those individuals, asking them to consider running for the council.
+Jim who will send a letter to those individuals, asking them to consider running for the council.

 Closing Prayer: Closed with the Our Father